 If you have questions or concerns, please contact our co-ordinator, who will work with you to find a solution.
 You can contact us confidentially by phone, by email or through our contact form found here.

-To Register for a BRE Education Session, contact our education session co-ordinator, Pamela Reimer at 306-522-2777, email@example.com or see link to registration below.
+To Register for a BRE Education Session or for more information, contact our education session co-ordinator, Chanelle Priel at firstname.lastname@example.org or see link to registration below.

 Stay home if you are experiencing any symptoms

 Decline clients who have cold symptoms or have been around anyone with symptoms or a confirmed diagnosis of Covid-19

 Wash your hands frequently and use hand sanitizer between each client, handling money, or changing locations within the establishment

 Require clients to wash and/or sanitize hands before services

 Practice proper cough/sneeze etiquette (have tissues available to clients)

 Avoid kissing, saliva exchange, and mouth to skin contact

 Avoid direct contact with bodily fluids by using condoms, dental dams, and gloves